-- Print copies of the graphic organizer "worksheet" (provided on page 13), one per student. - [Optional] Colored highlighters or colored pencils (green, orange, blue, red) for reading. - Print one copy of the selected readings for each student.
+- Print copies of the graphic organizer "worksheet" (provided on page 10), one per student - [Optional] colored highlighters or colored pencils (green, orange, blue, red) for reading - Print one copy of the selected reading for each student.
+The 1⁄2 page chapter summaries are included in supplemental materials while the other readings will need to be downloaded as pdfs.